jbkunst/r-posts/019-visualizing-(sort)-algorithms/readme.md

 ## 10     3        2       3
 ```

-The next step will be plot this data frame.
+The next step will be plot the data frame.

 ```r